AthenaModel/kite/README.md

 * A version of ActiveTcl is installed on the system.
 * The tclsh is on the path; it can be executed from the command line as "tclsh".
 * The "teacup" app (installed with ActiveTcl) is also on the path.
-* TclDevKit is installed on the system, and tclapp and teapot-pkg are on the path.
+* TclDevKit is installed on the system, and tclapp is on the path.

-## Things to Try Later

-We can try doing some of the following in order to simplify development.

-* Run with basekits in development as well as run-time.
-The base-kit then becomes the equivalent of clojure.jar for a Leiningen project.
-* It seems to be possible to create starkits and starpacks as "zipkits" given AT 8.6 and vfs::zip without using tclapp.
-This would be a major step forward, as we could then do without TDK, but would require pulling packages from a teapot into the local vfs.

 # Copyright

 Copyright 2014, by the California Institute of Technology.
 ALL RIGHTS RESERVED.
 United States Government Sponsorship acknowledged.
 Any commercial use must be  negotiated with the Office of Technology Transfer at the California Institute  of Technology.

 This software may be subject to U.S. export control laws.
 By accepting this software,  the user agrees to comply with all applicable U.S. export laws and regulations.
 User  has the responsibility to obtain export licenses, or other export authority as may be  required before exporting such information to foreign countries or providing access to  foreign persons.